 Cuba, New York

-Our community’s Liberty Pole traces its ancestry to the 1774 Liberty Pole at Concord, Massachusetts and flies the people’s ensign as a symbol of liberty, freedom, independence, and strength.
+Our community’s Liberty Pole traces its history and ancestry to the 1774 Liberty Pole at Concord, Massachusetts and flies the people’s ensign as a symbol of liberty, freedom, independence, and strength.

 RECOGNIZING CUBA, NY AND

 IN THE HOUSE OF REPRESENTATIVES

 Thursday, September 10, 2009